marktwainhm/ithappenedinhartford/pages/it-happened-in-hartford/it-happened-in-hartford.md

 **_It Happened In Hartford: 150 Years of the Mark Twain House_ is proudly sponsored by The Hartford and supported by the Bushnell Conservancy and the City of Hartford Forestry Department.**

-{% include feature/image.html objectid="/objects/HIG_Logo_1920x1080.jpg" width="50" alt="The Hartford Logo" %}
+{% include feature/image.html objectid="/objects/logos for twainsworld.png" width="50" alt="The Hartford Logo" %}
-{% include feature/image.html objectid="/objects/BushnellConservancy_Logo.png" width="25" alt="Bushnell Conservancy Logo" %}
-{% include feature/image.html objectid="/objects/CityHartfordLogo.png" width="25" alt="City of Hartford Logo" %}